Azure/AppService/_posts/2024-01-10-Deployment-Status-API-CLI.md

 ---
-title: "Track the status of your deployment in Azure CLI"
+title: "Use Azure CLI to track the status of your code deployments"
 author_name: "Tulika Chaudharie"
 toc: true
 toc_sticky: true